 Sucker Habit Number 1.
 Lack of sleep.
-An abundance of research demonstrates how ineffective or unproductive we become with a lack of sleep.
+An abundance of research demonstrates how ineffective or unproductive we become with a lack of sleep–and there are so many benefits to sleep!
 Without enough consistent rest, we might spend 2 hours on something that we could finish in 20 minutes with enough sleep.

 Look at it this way, the human brain is only capable of expending so much energy, based upon the fuel it receives.
 And it needs rest to refuel.
 If you don’t provide it with rest, it will not produce for you.
 Caffeine is only effective for so long.

 A few years ago, I made the mistake of skipping sleep to get more work done.
 And each day, I would forget something important, lose my temper, or waste time solving problems that could have been solved easily if had enough sleep.
 The result: too much time wasted.